 The first lesson is the need to study carefully big decisions and go all-in on the right option.

-Once he understood that wider and shorter lots were good ideas, he started buying all of them at a speed that left his competitors stunned.
+Once he understood that wider and shorter lots were a good idea, he bought all of them so fast there weren’t any left for his competitors.

 The second lesson is that difficult moments and crises aren’t necessarily bad.

 The first crisis in the 80s gave him the chance to reinvent house building by building them in a cheaper way than before.
 The second crisis in the 90s changed the way he was using land.

 These two moments defined Mattamy and enabled it to be the successful company it is today.